NikKowPHP/social-brain/chapters/chapter-3.md

 Become a "Social Pain Detective."
 When you see a defensive reaction (in yourself or others), ask: *What social threat might they be perceiving right now?*

 ---
-### **Logbook Entry**
+### **Field Mission Log**

 Time to practice being a Social Pain Detective.

-Over the next few days, your mission is to observe one "social pain" event in the wild.
+**Your Mission:** Over the next few days, your mission is to observe one "social pain" event in the wild.
 1.  **The Event:** Briefly describe a moment when you saw someone (or yourself) have a defensive or emotional reaction.
 2.  **The Detective Work:** What social threat might they have been perceiving?
+What was the specific data (words, tone, body language) that led to your hypothesis?
 3.  **Path to Adaptive:** How could becoming a 'Social Pain Detective' help you strengthen your least-dominant brain profile?